asbubam/resume/README.md

 and later transitioned back to an Individual Contributor (IC) role to focus on problem-solving.
 * Improved AWS cloud environment by integrating AWS SSO with Okta authentication and supporting new platforms such as MWAA (Airflow) and Imply.
-* Developed an automation project for self-operable AWS cloud resource creation and management.
+* Developed an automation project for user-operable AWS cloud resource creation and management.
 * Managed and operated AWS VPC networks and all related cloud resources.
 * Led cloud infrastructure hardening efforts to achieve ISMP and ISMS-P compliance.